metacpan/metacpan-cpan-extracted/distros/B/Beekeeper/README.md

 **Key characteristics:**

-- Broker is a messaging server like Apache ActiveMQ or RabbitMQ.
+- The broker is an MQTT messaging server, like Mosquitto, HiveMQ or EMQ X.

-- Broker protocol is STOMP (see the [specification](https://stomp.github.io/stomp-specification-1.2.html)).
+- The messaging protocol is MQTT 5 (see the [specification](https://docs.oasis-open.org/mqtt/mqtt/v5.0/mqtt-v5.0.html)).

-- RPC protocol is JSON-RPC 2.0 (see the [specification](https://www.jsonrpc.org/specification)).
+- The RPC protocol is JSON-RPC 2.0 (see the [specification](https://www.jsonrpc.org/specification)).

-- Message marshalling is JSON.

-- No message persistence in the broker, it just passes on messages.
+- There is no message persistence in the broker, it just passes on messages.

-- No routing logic is defined in the broker.
+- There is no routing logic defined in the broker.

-- Blends synchronous and asynchronous workers or clients.
+- Synchronous and asynchronous workers or clients can be integrated seamlessly.

-- Efficient multicast and unicast notifications.
+- Efficient multicast and unicast push notifications.

 - Inherent load balancing.

 **What does this framework provides:**

-- `Beekeeper::Worker`, a base class for writing service workers.
+- `Beekeeper::Worker`, to create service workers.

-- `Beekeeper::Client`, a class for writing service clients.
+- `Beekeeper::Client`, to create service clients.

 - `bkpr` command which spawns and controls worker processes.

-- Command line tools for monitoring and controlling remotely worker pools.
+- Command line tools for monitoring and controlling worker pools.

-- A simple internal broker handy for development or running tests.
+- An internal broker suitable for development or running tests.

 - Automatic message routing between frontend and backend buses.